TUMFTM/FlexCloud/README.md

 ./docker/run_docker.sh /your/local/directory/data
 ```
 Note that you have to change the image name within the script, if you downloaded the docker image from Dockerhub in the previous step.
-Although installation with the provided Docker-Container is recommended, you can also install the package locally (e.g. if you have already install ROS2-Humble).
+Although installation with the provided Docker-Container is recommended, you can also install the package locally.
 To do so, you first have to install the required dependencies:

 * PCL